BasicOS

 helphelp on commands

 For each command that could not be executed because of an error, "error" is output to the terminal.
-It may be optionnaly followed by a message, e.g. "error: memory allocation problem".
-Any other error message you may decide to use must be sent to stderr.
+It may be optionnaly followed by a message, e.g., "error: memory allocation problem".
+Any other error or information message you may decide to use in your program must be sent to stderr (and not to stdout.

 Implementation

-All valid characters are the ones present in words.txt.
+All valid characters are the one present in words.txt.
 This includes:

 • Uppercase and lowercase letters